bootstrap-vue/bootstrap-vue/docs/components/form-select/README.md

 ### Non custom select
 Set the prop `plain` to have a native browser `<select>` rendered.
-Multiple select wil always render as a `plain` select.
+Multiple select will always render as a `plain` select.